Valem/fizz-buzz-kata/README.md

 Your mission, noble coders, is to traverse the numbers from 1 to 100, paying your respects to Fizz, Buzz, and their hybrids as you go.
 Write a spell (code, for the uninitiated) to guide you through this enchanted numerical landscape.

+**May the Fizz be with you, may your Buzz be ever resonant, and may you unlock the secrets of the Wizz! 🌟**

+Ready?
+Set?
+Code! 🚀

 ## Bonus Mission: The Secret Numbers of FizzBuzz 🌟🔍

 Just when you thought your quest was complete, a new challenge emerges from the depths of the FizzBuzz Kingdom!
 The wise Oracle of FizzBuzz reveals a hidden prophecy: